thefirehacker/Tensor-Slayer/SAV.md

 *   **Configuration:**
     *   The model path in `main_web.py` has been made configurable via the `MODEL_PATH` environment variable.

+## 4.1.
+Architectural Evolution: Single-Page Monster Toolkit (Current Vision)

+Based on further brainstorming and user feedback, the project is evolving towards a more integrated, single-page application, departing from the initial multi-column layout.
+This new vision aims for a "mega monster tensor slaying toolkit."

+*   **Core UI Changes:**
+    *   **Single-Page Application (SPA) Model:** All functionalities will reside on a single HTML page, with dynamic content updates managed by JavaScript.
+    *   **Global Tensor Canvas:** The central UI element will be a zoomable/pannable canvas (`#tensor-canvas-container`) designed to display representations (e.g., thumbnails, small heatmaps) of *all* or many tensors simultaneously.
+This replaces the simple list view.
+        *   **Layout Strategy:** Tensors will be arranged on this canvas using a defined X-Y axis mapping (e.g., Layer-Major, Type-Minor grouping) to provide a structured overview of the model architecture.
+    *   **Integrated Toolkit Sidebar:** A persistent sidebar (`toolkit-sidebar`) will house various tools and views, organized into tabs:
+        *   **Focus View:** Displays detailed information (stats, slice controls, heatmap) for a tensor selected from the canvas.
+        *   **Investigation Panel:** For natural language queries to the backend AI (`AITensorExplorer`), with results displayed in the panel.
+        *   **Patch Editor Panel:** Manages and displays staged hex-diffs for tensor modifications.
+        *   **Patch Manager Panel:** Handles loading, saving, and annotating `.hexpatch` files.
+    *   **Header & Footer:** Global controls (load model/patchfile, save, export, settings) in the header, and a quick query/filter bar for the tensor canvas in the footer.

+*   **Backend Implications for Canvas Layout:**
+    *   The `/api/tensors` endpoint will need to be enhanced to provide metadata for each tensor that allows the frontend to position it correctly on the X-Y canvas (e.g., layer index, type grouping via rule-based parsing initially).
+    *   **Future Enhancement:** Explore using an LLM (potentially via LiteLLM, as currently used for other AI features) to assist in generating this layout metadata.
+This could involve the LLM analyzing tensor names to suggest groupings or even X-Y coordinates, offering more adaptive or nuanced layouts for diverse model architectures.
+This LLM-generated layout could be a one-time process per model or a configurable option.

+*   **Frontend JavaScript Overhaul:**
+    *   `static/scripts.js` requires significant changes to:
+        *   Implement the tabbed interface for the toolkit sidebar.
+        *   Dynamically render and manage tensor thumbnails on the global canvas.
+        *   Handle interactions between the canvas, the focus view, and other toolkit panels.

+*   **Styling (CSS):**
+    *   `static/styles.css` has been updated to provide the basic structure for this new single-page layout (header, main content area with canvas and sidebar, footer).

+This architectural shift prioritizes information density, direct manipulation, and a tool-rich environment, aligning with the "tensor slaying toolkit" concept and the "reverse coding the end product" philosophy.

 ## 5. Future Goals (Post-Current Focus)

 *   **Visualization:**